rageworx/libshttp/README.md

 #libshttp

- * A library for using HTTP/1.0 GET,POST method with TCP/IP socket in C++.
+ * A simple std c++ library for using HTTP/1.0 methods with TCP/IP socket.
- * This project is not completed yet.
+ * This project is continuously working on.

+## Latest version
+ * 2016-10-10, version 0.3

+## Supported methods
+ 1. GET
+ 2. POST
+ 3. PUT
+ 4. DELETE
+ 5. OPTIONS
+ 6. HEAD
+ 7. TRACE
+ 8. CONNECT
+ 9. SENDFILE
+ 10. GETFILE